-In 2021, Baker Hughes' Board of Directors authorized us to repurchase up to \$2 billion of our Units.
-We expect to fund the repurchase program from cash generated from operations, and we expect to make Unit repurchases from time to time subject to the Company's capital plan, market conditions, and other factors, including regulatory restrictions.
+In 2021, our Board of Directors authorized each of the Company and BHH LLC to repurchase up to \$2 billion of its Class A common stock and LLC Units, respectively.
+We expect to fund the repurchase program from cash generated from operations, and we expect to make share repurchases from time to time subject to the Company's capital plan, market conditions, and other factors, including regulatory restrictions.
 The repurchase program may be suspended or discontinued at any time and does not have a specified expiration date.
-During the three and nine months ended September 30, 2022, we repurchased and canceled 10.7 million and 25.5 million Units for \$265 million and \$727 million, representing an average price per Unit of \$24.79 and \$28.47, respectively.
-For the three months ended September 30, 2022, this includes 0.2 million Units totaling \$7 million that were repurchased in June 2022 but not settled and canceled until July 2022.
-During the three months ended September 30, 2021, we repurchased and canceled 4.4 million Units for \$106 million, representing an average price per Unit of \$23.98.
-As of September 30, 2022, we had authorization remaining to repurchase up to approximately \$0.8 billion of our Units.
+During the three and nine months ended September 30, 2022, the Company and BHH LLC repurchased and canceled 10.7 million and 25.5 million shares of Class A common stock and LLC Units, each for \$265 million and \$727 million, representing an average price per share of \$24.79 and \$28.47, respectively.
+For the three months ended September 30, 2022, this includes 0.2 million shares totaling \$7 million that were repurchased in June 2022 but not settled and canceled until July 2022.
+During the three months ended September 30, 2021, the Company and BHH LLC repurchased and canceled 4.4 million shares of Class A common stock and LLC Units, each for \$106 million, representing an average price per share of \$23.98.
+As of September 30, 2022, the Company and BHH LLC had authorization remaining to repurchase up to approximately \$0.8 billion of its Class A common stock and LLC Units, respectively.

-The following table presents the changes in the number of Units outstanding (in thousands):
+The following table presents the changes in the number of shares outstanding (in thousands):